taskett/taskett/_posts/2019-11-28-year_review.md

 > “A year?
 Are you feeling okay?
 Who are you?
 You’re not my grand daughter!” 😂😂😂😂😂

 I have my own furniture and a lovely house that’s just mine, and I’m simultaneously thrilled about it and super scared.
-Now, I can’t just run away to a tropical island and avoid my issues as easily as I could have before.
+I can’t just run away to a tropical island and avoid my issues as easily as I could have before.

 Already I’ve had time alone in my new home to have some hours of stillness, and while it still is scary and awful, it’s nowhere near as bad as it was.